francoisjacquet/rosariosis/README.md

 [Quick Setup Guide](https://github.com/francoisjacquet/rosariosis/wiki/Quick-Setup-Guide)

 Handbooks:
-You can generate PDF Handbooks by calling the Help.php script once you are logged in.
+You can generate PDF Handbooks by calling the `Help.php` script once you are logged in.
 The Handbook will depend on your profile (Administrator, Teacher, Parent or Student).

-And yes, YOU NEED TO READ THE ABOVE DOCUMENTATION prior to attempting any install or upgrade.
+And yes, YOU NEED TO READ THE ABOVE DOCUMENTATION prior to attempting any install.

 About RosarioSIS